slyfox1186/imagemagick-optimize-jpg/README.md

 The script `optimize.bat` uses ImageMagick's `convert.exe` which creates two temporary cache files (`.mpc and .cache`) from each `.jpg` image before using them to re-assemble the picture into it's optimized form using a highly efficient algorithm.
 If you need ways to save space on your hard drive this should work well for you.

-From the directory you run this command line from, it will place the optimized image files in the folder `optimized` and store the orignal images in the folder `originals`.
+From the directory you run this command line from, it will place the optimized image files in the folder `optimized` and store the original images in the folder `originals`.
 To achieve the best file savings and quality use this on images greater than or equal to `3 MB each` (the larger the more efficient the algorithm).
 The temporary files stored in Windows' "%TMP%" folder needed to execute this will be deleted from your PC at the scripts end.

 * This script requires `ImageMagick` for Windows and `wget.exe` (I use the latest v1.21.3).
   - * Download: [ImageMagick](https://imagemagick.org/script/download.php)